swaroopjcse/cv/sj-cv.md

 27. N. Soundarajan, **S. Joshi**, and R. Ramnath. *Collaborative and Cooperative-Learning in Software Engineering Courses*.
 In: 2015 IEEE/ACM 37th IEEE International Conference on Software Engineering.
 Institute of Electrical & Electronics Engineers (IEEE), May 2015.
 28. N. Soundarajan, **S. Joshi**, and R. Ramnath. *Work-in-Progress: Conflict-Driven Cooperative Learning in Engineering Courses*.
 In: 2015 ASEE Annual Conference and Exposition Proceedings.
 American Society for Engineering Education, June 2015.
 29. N. Soundarajan, **S. Joshi**, and R. Ramnath. *Work-in-progress: A novel approach to collaborative learning in the flipped classroom*.
 In: 121st ASEE Annual Conference and Exposition.
 American Society for Engineering Education, June 2014.

+### Chapters in Edited Volumes

+1. O. Ahlqvist, **S. Joshi**, R. Benkar, K. Vatev, R. Ramnath, A. Heckler, and N. Soundarajan. *Defining a Geogame Genre Using Core Concepts of Games, Play, and Geographic Information and Thinking*.
+In: Geogames and Geoplay: Game-based Approaches to the Analysis of Geo-Information.
+Ed. by O. Ahlqvist and C. Schlieder.
+Springer International Publishing, 2018, pp. 19--35.

 ### Dissertations